First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: LArTPC Reconstruction and At-Rest Annihilation Selection

 \subsection{LArTPC Particle Identification and Event Selection}

-Selected beamline events are classified using two hand-scanned selection criteria in the LArTPC: \begin{enumerate} \item A clear, non-overlapping, incoming beamline particle track must come to a stop with a visible Bragg peak. \item Outgoing particles must start at the end of the incoming beamline particle and travel away from the annihilation vertex. \end{enumerate}
+Selected beamline events are classified using two hand-scanned selection criteria in the LArTPC: \begin{enumerate} \item A clear, non-overlapping, incoming beamline particle track must come to a stop in the active volume, producing a Bragg peak characterized by a visible increase in charge density along the track (indicated by color in the event display). \item Outgoing particles must start at the end of the incoming beamline particle and travel away from the annihilation vertex.
+These particles are not required to be contained. \end{enumerate}

-The first criterion removes events where the annihilation might have occurred before entering the active region of the LArTPC resulting, in some cases, an empty event.
+The first criterion removes events where the annihilation might have occurred before entering the active region of the LArTPC resulting, in some cases, in an empty event.
 In data, this criterion additionally removes events containing significant pile-up muon activity which may produce ionization that overlaps and interferes with the actual triggered antiproton track.
 These pile-ups are caused by additional tracks from muons produced in the upstream beamline elements traveling alongside the true beamline candidates.
-Since annihilation at rest produces outgoing particles isotropically which are required to be observed from the second criterion, it is possible that tracks in the LArTPC overlap with the incoming stopping antiproton.
-The clear Bragg peak of the selected events ensures that the particle is coming to rest with its track information passed to the d$E$/d$x$-based PID algorithm to identify the particle type.
+Since annihilation at rest produces outgoing particles isotropically, which are required to be observed from the second criterion, it is possible that tracks in the LArTPC overlap with the incoming stopping antiproton.
+The Bragg peak of the selected events ensures that the particle is coming to rest and its track information is passed to the d$E$/d$x$-based PID algorithm to identify the particle type.